IRACDA Application Details

 3) Research plan (no form) – 2 pages or less (plus pages for references and timeline), developed in collaboration with your sponsoring research mentor.
 The target audience are reviewers who may be in a different stem cell fields than you are.
 Please use no smaller than 11 pt font (Arial or similar) and at least 0.5 inch page margins on letter-sized documents.
 Please include an approximate timeline for the main planned activities so that reviewers who may not be familiar with all proposed techniques can get an impression of the time that will be necessary for the proposed research.

 5) Two additional letters by mentors or supervisors that can evaluate your fit for this training program, for example your Ph.D. supervisor.
-Please provide him/her with the directions for the reference letter.
+Please provide him/her with the downloaded PDF forms.

 An independent, non-UCSC selection committee will review all applications.
 Professors on this committee have a large variety of research interests, including stem cell biology in human and model organisms (Drosophila, Planaria, C. elegans) in the fields of of developmental biology, genomics, molecular biology, and cell biology.